 - Be open to discovering new ways you and your partner can connect and feel close.

 - Avoid saunas and hot baths or showers.

 - Wear layered clothing, preferably cotton.

 - Use deep, slow abdominal breathing

 - Try acupuncture*—some people find that this can help relieve a number of their symptoms.
 Talk to your health care team first.
 It isn’t always covered by insurance.

 Coping with Fertility Issues

-Insurance coverage is not consistent for these procedures, so ask your insurance company what is covered before you begin.
-If banking or tissue freezing is not a viable option for you, you may want to discuss alternatives such as adoption, surrogacy, or a donor with your health care team.
+Before you begin any of these procedures, check with your insurance company to see if they will cover them.
+If banking or tissue freezing is not an option for you, you may want to talk to your health care team about alternatives such as adoption, surrogacy, or a donor.